matteobarbera/mavlab_wiki_fork/RC-TX-standard.md

 # Lab RC Transmitter standards

-# About

-This document is a RFC to get a unified MAVlab atandard for RC Transmitters (RC TX)
-RCF: request for COMMENT, so NOT a final document, it can be seen as in Alfa/Beta stage.

 ## What it is not
-It is **NOT about private TX equipment**, but if this equipment is used in a MAVLab setting, then this standard must be adhered to also.
+**If private TX equipment**, is used in a MAVLab setting, then this standard must be adhered to also.

-# Discussion
-Things to be discussed

-## switch colors
-## switch behaviour (not strickly TX related but a good opportunity)
-## AETR or TAER
-## etc. etc.

 # Outcome